Home Decluttering Hacks for Messy People

 cleaning the outside of a kitchen refrigerator copy

-This will need to match up with your schedule for the week so that you are setting up a more realistic plan.
-So, for example, if you have an eye appointment on Thursday, then errands would be your focus area rather than a room in your home.
+For each day, assign a room in your home.
+This will need to match up with your schedule for the week so that you can set up a more realistic plan.
+So, for example, if you have an eye appointment on Thursday, then you may want to clean an easy room like a small bathroom.

 A typical week may look like this.